diesalbla/scrapbook/scala_diary.md

 - [Scala Italy 2018 - Fabio Labella - Shared state in pure FP: when a state monad won’t do](https://vimeo.com/294736344)

+#### Saturday, December 22nd 2018.

+- [Blazing Fast, Pure Effects without Monads](https://www.youtube.com/watch?v=L8AEj6IRNEE).
+Talk by Jon de Goes, about Scalaz using Kleisli Arrows.
+It describes the use of arrow operators for IO operations.

 ### 2019

 - 25th February: [The Death of FInal Tagless](https://skillsmatter.com/skillscasts/13247-scala-matters), on-site.
 Jon discusses the Tagless Final style in its full expression: capabilities as type-classes, type-classes as traits and implicits, and algebras as trait parameterised on a higuer-kind type parameter.